Fon people: Slavery, Bight of Benin

-The kingdom of Dahomey, along with its neighbors' kingdoms of Benin and Oyo Empire, raided for slaves and sold their captives into transatlantic slavery.
-The competition for captives, slaves and government revenues, amongst the African kingdoms, escalated the mutual justification and pressure.
-The captives were sold as slaves to the Europeans from the Bight of Benin (also called the Slave Coast), from the eighteenth to the nineteenth century.
-The Fon people were both victims and also victimized other ethnic groups.
-Some captives came from wars, but others came from systematic kidnapping within the kingdom or at the frontiers, as well as the caravans of slaves brought in by merchants from the West African interior.
-The kingdom of Dahomey of Fon people controlled the port Ouidah, from where numerous European slave ships disembarked.
-However, this was not the only port of the region and it competed with the ports controlled by other nearby kingdoms on the Bight of Benin and the Bight of Biafra.
+The foreign slaves sold by Dahomey came from wars between the Oyo Empire, the Kingdom of Dahomey, and the Allada Kingdom.
+However, other enslaved people came from systematic kidnapping within the kingdom or at the frontiers, as well as the caravans of slaves brought in by merchants from the West African interior.
+The Fon kingdom of Dahomey controlled the port of Ouidah, from where numerous European slave ships disembarked.
+However, this was not the only port of the region, and it competed with the ports controlled by other nearby kingdoms on the Bight of Benin and the Bight of Biafra.
+The enslaved people sold by Dahomey, belonged to ethnic groups such as the: Ewe, Aja, Whydah, Mina, and Yoruba.

-The Fon people, along with the neighboring ethnic groups such as the Ewe people, disembarked in French colonies to work as slaves in the plantations of the Caribbean and coasts of South America.
+The Fon people, along with the neighbouring ethnic groups such as the Ewe people, disembarked in French colonies to work as slaves in the plantations of the Caribbean and South American coast.
 They were initially called Whydah, which probably meant "people sold by Alladah".
 The word Whydah phonetically evolved into Rada, the name of the West African community that embarked in slave ships from the Bight of Benin, and is now found in Haiti, Saint Lucia, Trinidad, French Antilles and other nearby islands with French influence.
 In some Caribbean colonial documents, alternate spellings such as Rara are also found.

 The slave traders and ship owners of European colonial system encouraged competition, equipped the various kingdoms with weapons, which they paid for with slaves, as well as built infrastructure such as ports and forts to strengthen the small kingdoms.
 However, slave trading in the Bight of Benin soon came to an end as European and American nations passed legislation which outlawed their involvement in the slave trade.
 The last nation in the Americas to officially outlaw the slave trade was Imperial Brazil, in 1851.
-When slave exports ceased, the king of the Fon people shifted to agricultural exports to France, particularly palm oil, but used slaves to operate the plantations.
+When slave exports ceased, the king of Dahomey shifted to agricultural exports to France, particularly palm oil, but used slaves to operate the plantations.
 The agricultural exports were not as lucrative as slave exports had been in past.
 To recover state revenues he leased the ports in his kingdom to the French through a signed agreement in late 19th century.
 The French interpreted the agreement as ceding the land and ports, while the Dahomey kingdom disagreed.
-The dispute led to a French attack in 1890, and annexation of the kingdom as a French colony in 1892.
+The dispute led to a French attack in 1890, and the annexation of the kingdom as a French colony in 1892.
 This started the colonial rule for the Fon people.

+As a result of the Atlantic Slave Trade, a notable Fon population was dispersed throughout the Americas, particularly Haiti, Cuba, Trinidad and Brazil.
+This gave rise to Afro-Diaspora religions like Haitian Vodou and Candomble, which contain strong elements of Dahomean religion.